franzenzenhofer/Superpowers-Extension/README-LLM.md

 ### superpages
 Type: Utility
-Purpose: The `superpages` plugin facilitates the creation of downloadable content blobs directly from web pages.
-It enables communication between a web page and a content script to generate and retrieve blob URLs for content, such as HTML or other MIME types, within a Chrome extension environment.
+Purpose: Facilitates the creation of downloadable content blobs directly from web pages, enabling the generation and retrieval of blob URLs for content, such as HTML or other MIME types, within a Chrome extension environment.

 ### Public API
 #### Superpowers.pages(content, options)